- Los Angeles Unified School District

 If a student or employee is experiencing COVID-19 symptoms or is in close contact with someone who tests positive for COVID-19, how can they access testing?

 Students or employees who are experiencing COVID-19 symptoms or who are identified as a close contact of someone who has tested positive will be sent home with a rapid antigen test kit and directions for how to administer at home.
-All test results must be uploaded to Daily Pass at dailypass.lausd.net.
+All test results should be uploaded to Daily Pass at dailypass.lausd.net.
+Symptomatic individuals should go home and test immediately.

 -